Vientiane: Rail

 A metre gauge railway link over the first bridge was formally inaugurated on 5 March 2009, previously ending at Thanaleng Railway Station, in Dongphosy village (Vientiane Prefecture), 20 km east of Vientiane.
 As of November 2010, Lao officials plan to convert the station into a cargo rail terminal for freight trains, allowing cargo to be transported from Bangkok into Laos more cheaply than via road.

 The Boten–Vientiane railway (sometimes referred to as the China–Laos railway or Laos–China railway) is a 414 km electrified railway in Laos, running between the capital Vientiane and the town of Boten on the border with China.
 The line was officially opened on 3 December 2021.
+In early 2026 the Lao National Assembly approved the first phase of a 562 km standard-gauge railway which will link Vientiane with the Vung Ang deepwater port on Vietnam's coast, providing landlocked Laos direct access to a major port.
+The project is part of the government's 2026-2030 National Socio-Economic Development Plan.